shaikhdanish39212/practice-demo2/README.md

 # practice-demo2
 This is my Second Git Repository
 <br>
-My name is Danish Shaikh
+My name is Danish Shaikh (From Rizvi College)